Soulcalibur: Soulcalibur IV

 Released in 2008 for the PlayStation 3 and Xbox 360, the fourth installment of the series is the second game with no arcade release prior to the release of the home game, as well as being the first to take bouts online and the last game to be set in 1590.
 Soulcalibur IV introduces new gameplay mechanics into the series in the form of damage-absorbing armor (that can be shattered) and Critical Finishes (both tied to the new Soul Gauge).
 Like Soulcalibur II, the fourth game also includes cameos from different media.
 The Star Wars character Darth Vader is a playable character on the PlayStation 3 version, while Yoda is for the Xbox 360 version.
 Each character was also available for download on the consoles in which they do not appear.
 Both versions of the game include the Apprentice character from Star Wars: The Force Unleashed.
 Like Soulcalibur III, the game includes a character creation system with various customizable parts, some of which have to be unlocked.
 These characters can be taken into online bouts, which in itself is a new addition to the series.
 However, unlike Soulcalibur III, the only available weapon disciplines are taken from the existing roster and there are no unique disciplines for created characters.

 Soulcalibur V

 Released in 2012 for the PlayStation 3 and Xbox 360, Soulcalibur V is the sixth installment of the series and the second game to take bouts online.
-Like other games in the Soulcalibur series, it features guest characters; in this case Ezio Auditore da Firenze from the Assassin's Creed series as well as the fighting style of Devil Jin from the Tekken series.
+With the story taking place 17 years after the events of Soulcalibur IV, many of the characters appearing in previous games were replaced or absent.
+It also features guest character Ezio Auditore da Firenze from the Assassin's Creed series as well as the fighting style of Devil Jin from the Tekken series.
+The game introduced a new power gauge, which fills throughout the match and allows players to trigger special attacks called Critical Edge or Brave Edge, similar to other fighting game series.